rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

     build.sh

-This will complete the code AMQP spec generation and build all projects.
+This will complete the code AMQP 0-9-1 protocol code generation and build all projects.
 After this open the solution in Visual Studio.

 ## Running Tests